adi2809/SimpleScanner/README.md

 - files in the test_images folder :
   - test_0.png, the image on which we tested the programme.
 - files in the test_coords folder :
-  - coords_o.txt the coordinates of the four points for the perspective transform in the order specified above.
+  - coords_0.txt the coordinates of the four points for the perspective transform in the order specified above for the test_0.img.